 There is scope for an Advance Care Directive (including a common law Advance Care Directive) made in one State or Territory to be recognised and effective in another State or Territory.
 However, the law on this is complex and differs between each State and Territory.

-Find out more about Advance Care Directives in your State or Territory at the following links:
+Find out more about Advance Care Directives in your State or Territory:

 Notifying health practitioners about your Advance Care Directive

 One way in which you can share your Advance Care Directive or Advance Care Planning documents with your health professionals is by uploading the documents to your My Health Record on the MyGov website.
 For more information visit the Australian Digital Health Agency.

 Ben White et al, ‘Prevalence of Advance Care Directives in the community: A telephone survey of three Australian States’ (2019) 49(10) Internal Medicine Journal 1261.